kirre02/nvim_config/README.md

 First Enter:

 ```
-:Mason
+:LspInstallInfo
 ```

-and press `i` on the Language Server you wish to install
+use jk or arrow keys to move through the list of LSPs and press `i` on the Language Server you wish to install

 Next you will need to add the server to this list: [servers](https://github.com/LunarVim/nvim-basic-ide/blob/0e65f504f634026f5765ce6a092612d385d6306d/lua/user/lsp/mason.lua#L1)